 - Taking UMN technology commercialization work to the next level of success through a program called Discovery to Impact, which will raise philanthropic funds and venture capital to shepherd more inventions and startup companies to market success.

 - Establishing a new headquarters for the Research and Innovation Office in the McNamara Alumni Center.

 University-developed technologies reach the market through UMN Technology Commercialization, which facilitates the transfer of University research to licensee companies for the development of new products and services that benefit the public good, foster economic growth, and generate revenue to support the University’s mission.

 See UMN Technology Commercialization statistics for new tech transfer metrics for FY23.

 The University’s technology transfer work has been recognized for its excellence in national and global rankings, including:

-- UMN is in the top 10 for three key tech transfer metrics: deals, disclosures and startups, and among the top 20 public universities for License Income and New Patent Applications.
-AUTM 2021 Survey
+- UMN is in the top 20 public universities for five key tech transfer metrics: startups (3rd), deals (7th), disclosures (11th), New Patent Applications (16th), and License Income (17th); AUTM 2022 Survey

 - 18th globally for universities granted US Utility Patents and 4th among Big Ten public institutions; National Academy of Inventors Top 100, 2022